zioCristia/3DJavaRenderer/README.md

 Implemented rendering for: cube, rectangular cuboid as basic entities, and package disposition for the complex one.
 This last one consist of a List of rectangular cuboids arranged in space following the coordinates taken as input.

+Here above you can see some views examples of a cube and a truck with some packages (as rectangular cuboid).

 ## Cube
 ![alt text](/images/cube.png)